come880412/Histology_Images_Query/README.md

 - The metric for measuring performance is c-index \
  _**c-index = correct predcitions / # of query pairs**_

-- The experiment of different threshold is illustrated below:
+- The experiment of different threshold is illustrated below.
+Where the threshold is used to determine whether the pair query images are in the same category after computing the mean square error between the pair query images.

 | Models | Threshold | Public(%) | Private(%) |
 |:----------:|:----------:|:----------:|:----------:|